dalehenrich/amber-project-template/README.md

 4. Follow instructions for [Writing my first app](https://github.com/NicolasPetton/amber/wiki/Writing-my-first-app), with the following caveats:

-  - the **index.html** file in the root directory of the project is already created and already calls the class browser.
+  - use the AmberProjectPackage class as your starting point, since it is already wired into the index.html file.
   - file saved during a commit will be saved into the **st** and **js** directories in the root of your project.

 [1]: https://github.com/NicolasPetton/amber